Program Overview:

 Apply

-For students who want to be considered for StFX scholarships, the application deadline is February 15 September start.
+For students who want to be considered for StFX scholarships, the application deadline is February 15th for a September start.
 Some external scholarships have earlier deadlines.

 Future opportunities